CefasRepRes/agriforwards-summer-school-2022/README.md

 [The good fish guide](https://www.mcsuk.org/goodfishguide/) published by the Marine Conservation Society.

 [Technological innovations in the recreational fishing sector: implications for fisheries management and policy](https://link.springer.com/article/10.1007/s11160-021-09643-1)

+## Done 20220302

+- [x] Michal to book Graham Finlayson.
+Only availability is 4th July.
+Rob has sent a meeting invite, but no confirmation received.

+- [x] Mavis, Kate and Richard to meet and allocate students to modules.

+- [x] Julie to confirm booking of Cefas facilities on Tuesday 5th July 2022

 ## Done 20220202